 |Blooming Bird of Paradise.|

 Still, we remain assured we made the right decision not to return to the US.
 With today’s number of cases in the US at 1,010,507 and 56,803 deaths compared to India’s 9,451 cases and 939 deaths, it feels safer to us here in a hotel than we’d be in the US.

 As for our hope to return to South Africa, as of today, with 4,973 cases and 90 deaths, we’d feel safer there as well.
 Of course, we realize all of these numbers could be inaccurate, but it’s all we have to go by at this point.

 |A majestic waterbuck.|

 So, we wait.
-And, oddly, while we wait we are both OK, both sleeping well, both learning as much as we can, with neither of us exhibiting any signs of stress.
-We have hope, we have determination, and we have faith, all of which will see us through, however long it make take.
+And, oddly, while we wait, we are both OK, both sleeping well, both learning as much as we can, with neither of us exhibiting any signs of stress.
+We have hope, determination, and faith, all of which will see us through, however long it takes.

 Be safe.
 Be strong.
 Be hopeful.